Undergraduate Admissions

 Students with Behavioral Problems

 Whenever an applicant for admission or a student (regardless of the program of study or whether full-time or part-time) exhibits behavior that poses a substantial threat to himself/herself or other members of the university community or is disruptive of the educational processes, said student or applicant will be subjected to a special screening process.
-This process has been formulated as a result of recommendations of a committee of the faculty and students of this institution and will apply to any admission or readmission request.
+This process has been formulated as a result of recommendations from a committee of faculty and students of this institution and will apply to any admission or readmission request.
 In the event that the conduct or behavior of the individual or any other member of the university community is disruptive of the educational process of the institution, these procedures shall apply whether the cause of the condition is medical, psychiatric, behavioral, otherwise, or a combination of the above.